shcorya/swarm.yachts/stacks/patroni/index.md

 [Patroni](https://patroni.readthedocs.io/en/latest/index.html) is a "template" for installing PostgreSQL databases in a high-availability situation.
 It uses a data store, such as etcd or Consul, to track the state of a Patroni cluster.

-## Setup

 Being a highly configurable system, Patroni and its related services require a comprably high amount of configuration.
-Many of these options can (and should) be stored as Swarm configs.
+Many of these options can (and should) be stored as swarm configs.
 Some configuration values will also be set by environmental variables.

+## Setup

+To start the deployment of a Patroni cluster, it is prudent to label the swarm nodes which will be used to store the data of the database.

 ### Configuration
 The main configuration file is `patroni.yml`.
 This file contains the initial cluster configuration (also called the Distributed Communication Store,) for the purpose of bootstrapping (among other things.)
 Extensive documentation can be found [here](https://patroni.readthedocs.io/en/latest/dynamic_configuration.html).